Expression of SHH signaling molecules in the developing human primary dentition

 The rapid expansion of our knowledge makes tooth regeneration in the human a realistic possibility in the near future.
 Profiling gene expression in normal human tooth development is a prerequisite for studying tooth regeneration or reconstitution of a bioengineered tooth organ.
 In the present study, we examined the expression profiles and patterns of SHH signaling molecules in the developing human embryonic tooth germ and compared them with that in mice.

-Microarray expression profiling of SHH signaling in human tooth germ at the cap stage
+Gene expression profiles of SHH signaling molecules in the cap stage human primary dentition

 Development of the mouse tooth serves as an excellent model to study the molecular mechanism of mammalian organogenesis.
 The mouse tooth develops through sequential and reciprocal interactions between the dental epithelium and dental mesenchyme.
 Signaling molecules are known to mediate such epithelial-mesenchymal interactions [22–24].
 In the mouse, Shh signaling pathway has been shown previously to exert pivotal roles at various steps during tooth development.
 Prior to epithelial invagination, the expression of Shh in the dental epithelium suggests a role of this pathway for tooth germ initiation.
 Repression of Shh expression at the tooth forming site in the oral ectoderm by ectopic expression of Wnt-7b inhibited tooth development .
 At the tooth initiation stage, Shh may acts as a mitogen to induce cell proliferation, thus regulating the ingrowth of the epithelial tooth bud .
 At the cap stage, Shh expression is restricted in the enamel knot, the signaling center of tooth development, implicating a role for Shh in the patterning of tooth cusps.
 During the bell stage, Shh expression spreads to the surrounding inner enamel epithelium and is maintained in differentiating ameloblasts.
 Conditional inactivation of Shh shortly after ingrowth of dental epithelium led to reduction of the tooth germ size with severely disrupted morphology.
 However, both odontoblastic and ameloblastic specific markers were expressed and extracellular matrix was produced .
 These results suggest that Shh may not be necessary for terminal cytodifferentiation of odontoblasts or ameloblasts.
 Ptc, Smo and Gli are the major components in the Shh signaling pathway.
 The fact that they are all expressed in the dental epithelium and the dental mesenchyme suggests that Shh signaling is involved in not only intra-epithelial interaction but also epithelial-mesenchymal interaction during tooth development [11, 12].
 In humans, mutations in SHH leads to solitary maedian maxilarry central incisor in addition to holoprosencephaly .
 Shh signaling is thus absolutely required for odontogenesis in the mouse and human.